Jeswin-8802/SER-using-2D-CNN/README.md

         download_features.py
 ```

-The entire project can be worked from start to finish within `\scripts`
+The entire project can be worked on from start to finish within `\scripts`
+by executing the files above in the following order:
+- download_audio_files.py
+- extract_features.py
+- ** The above 2 steps can be skipped by executing download_features.py (extracted feautes for all datasets)
+- train_model.py